stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

     * `NotificationTopicArn` as the **Parameter name**, set the type as type `String` and **Required** is `Yes`.
     * `ApproverRoleArn` as the **Parameter name**, set the type as type `String` and **Required** is `Yes`.

 5. Then under the **Step 1** create a step to execute `aws:executeScript` with name `executeAutoApproveTimer`.
 Set the Runtime as `Python3.6` and paste in below script into the script section.
+This code snippet will execute the `Approval-Timer` runbook you created before asyncronously.

     ```
     import boto3